Agia Zoni II – Information for claimants

 Admissibility of claims for compensation

 To be entitled to compensation the pollution damage must have resulted in an actual and quantifiable economic loss.
-The claimant must be able to show the amount of his loss or damage by producing accounting records or other appropriate evidence.
+The claimant must be able to show the amount of their loss or damage by producing accounting records or other appropriate evidence.

 For this incident, specific claims forms for each of the following types of claim can be downloaded below: